geflx/2d-games-unity/README.md

-# Game Development - Unity 2D Platform Games
+# Game Development - Unity 2D Games

-Little adventures of a begginer game dev in Unity C#!
+Some adventures of a begginer game dev in Unity C#;

 ## 1 - Platformer Endless Running Game (Android)